DMCApps/NavigationFragment/ReadMe.md

 });
 ```

-// TODO: Add secondary method for animations from the user.
-Maybe default a fade out and in?
-There is no animation attached to this currently.

 ###Managing the Showing and Hiding of the Master while on a Tablet in Portrait

 The MasterDetailManagerFragment now handles the showing and hiding of the master whil on a tablet in portrait.
 All you need to do is set the title of the button shown in the menu